jeankassio/Async-Client-Websocket/README.md

 # Async Client Websocket
 Async Client Websocket is an asynchronous Websocket Client built with the aim of making your connection lighter and more functional.

-Simple to use and has only the "send" and "disconnect" functions as synchronous.

 ## Access file

 Import the AsyncClientWebSocket.js file to your server, or use the CDN: